DETAILED ACTION

 The specification shall contain a written description of the invention, and of the manner and process of making and using it, in such full, clear, concise, and exact terms as to enable any person skilled in the art to which it pertains, or with which it is most nearly connected, to make and use the same, and shall set forth the best mode contemplated by the inventor of carrying out his invention.

-Claims 14 and 22-26 are rejected under 35 U.S.C.
+Claims 14 and 22-29 are rejected under 35 U.S.C.
 112(a) or 35 U.S.C.
-112 (pre-AIA ), first paragraph, as failing to comply with the enablement requirement.
-The claim(s) contains subject matter which was not described in the specification in such a way as to enable one skilled in the art to which it pertains, or with which it is most nearly connected, to use the invention.
+112 (pre-AIA ), first paragraph, as failing to comply with the written description requirement.
+The claim(s) contains subject matter which was not described in the specification in such a way as to reasonably convey to one skilled in the relevant art that the inventor or a joint inventor, or for applications subject to pre-AIA 35 U.S.C.
+112, the inventor(s), at the time the application was filed, had possession of the claimed invention.

 State of the prior art